erikdelange/WiPy-Web-Interface-using-JavaScript/README.md

 ```
 If the server also returns data in its reply function then function *onClickEvent()* shows how to handle this.

 Instead of the client polling for changes in the button status, I'm using Server Sent Events.
 This creates a connection from the server to the client which stays open.
 The server can then publish updates via this connection.
-An event listener on the client only catches a specific event (here: pin_change).
+An event listener on the client only catches a specific event (here named: pin_change).

 ### Python Code
-The server waits for a new HTML request.
+A small generic HTML server is used, which can be found in *server.py*.
+It waits for incoming HTML requests.
 The first line of the request contains the path and optionally the query parameters.
 These are unpacked into dictionary *request*.
 Subsequent request lines contain the header fields and are recorded in dictionary *header*.

+For every combination of method plus path (like "GET" and "/index") which must be handled by the HTML server a function is declared in *main.py*.
+When the function definition is preceded by decorator *@route* the function is registered within *server.py* as a handler for the specified method path combination.
+In this way the code for the server itself remains hidden and generic; you only need to define the handlers.

-A request for path "/api/pin" keeps the connection to the client open for server sent events ("keep-alive").
+A GET request for path "/api/pin" is special as it keeps the connection to the client open for server sent events ("keep-alive").
 Notice the different response headers here compared to other request paths.

 An interrupt callback is attached to expansion boards button i.e. pin object.
 On every pin level change it is called and transmits the new button status to the client (of course only if the client has expressed its interest in this event previously).
 To see this in action keep the button on your Expansion Board pressed for a few seconds and watch the UI.

-The webpage in index.html is - at least for the WiPy 2's memory - quite large (4K).
-To save memory it is sent to the client in chuncks of 512 bytes.
+The webpage in index.html and the favicon.ico are - at least for a WiPy 2's memory - quite large (4K resp.
+15K).
+To save memory they are sent to the client in chuncks of 512 bytes.
 In this way only the space for a 512 byte buffer needs to be allocated which reduces the chance for out of memory exceptions.
 See function sendfile in http.py.
 ``` python
 buffer = bytearray(512)
 bmview = memoryview(buffer)